7ombie/phantasm/README.md

 **NOTICE**: This is a personal project that I've published for people who wanted to take a look at it.
 I'm not sure what the future of the project is.

+It was unmaintained for a few years (I got into Swift and Metal), but I recently began working on it again, and have substantially improved the language (and implementation) since.
+My plan is to implement a few more features (like SIMD), build out a small eco- system (tools, syntax highlighting for popular editors *et cetera*), and to spend some time using the assembler, then maybe do a rewrite in a year or so (who really knows).

 --------------------------------------------------------------------------------------

 PHANTASM is an assembler for WebAssembly.
 It allows you to author WebAssembly modules